iosadchiy/miga/README.md

 * don't store payment#total (but use for validation)
 * add integration tests for common flows
 * configure server with chef
-* bug: on entrance due create don't assign any members

 backlog:
 * split KPO rendering: separate method for each place (row, td)